Concrete RH Testing: The New Standard in Australia

 - ATTAR Consulting Group – Carpet and tile expertise across the Pacific Rim

 - Some of ATTAR’s biggest projects in the Canberra, Melbourne area

 - The most common concrete moisture tests used in Australia

 - How much the Australian flooring industry uses in situ RH testing

 - Advice for US flooring professionals

-DC: We’re an independent consultancy.
-It was started about twenty-five years ago.
-I took over around 11 years ago.
+DC: ATTAR is an independent specialist provider of compliance, consulting services, laboratory testing, forensic engineering and technical training.
+ATTAR was established in 1986 and provides customers with expertise and assurance across a wide range of industries.
 We work all around the country, New Zealand and Asia as well.
-We do project management, we do tender specifications, we do defects inspections – pretty much anything to do with carpet, resilient flooring, carpet tile, subfloor preparation, moisture testing, screeds, timber.
+We provide project management, we develop tender specifications, we conduct defects inspections – pretty much anything to do with carpet, resilient flooring, carpet tile, subfloor preparation, moisture testing, screeds, timber.
 We’re touching on ceramic tiles now.
 Most of the manufacturers use us for inspections or moisture testing, or just to understand what’s going on with their products.

 I’ve been in the industry for 40 years.
 I started with a family business.
-My parents had a carpet and vinyl shop so I was in installation for 14 years, went into carpet manufacturing for 15 years, and then took over IKW 11 years ago.
+My parents had a carpet and vinyl shop so I was in installation for 14 years, then I went into carpet manufacturing for 15 years, and then took over IKW Consulting 13 years ago before moving to ATTAR in January 2021.
 There’s only a handful of consultants in Australia and most of us have been around for a long time.
-I’m on the Australian standards carpet and carpet tile standards committee and also the resilient flooring standards committee.
-The carpet and carpet tile standard just changed as you know.
-June 2019 is the updated version, and the resilient standard we’re working on currently, so that’s probably 6 to 12 months away.
+I’m on the Australian standards carpet and carpet tile standards committee and also the resilient flooring standards committee as well as being on the ASTM Resilient Flooring and Textile committees.
+The carpet and carpet tile standards changed in June 2019, and the resilient standard was released in January 2021.

 Major Projects: From Opera to Treasury